autolab-project/autolab/README.md

 #### usit_config.py script
-In this file, the user has to write a "configure" function that will be called after the instantiation of the driver, to model the device in USIT.
-This function has to take two arguments : a instance of the previous "Device" class just after its instantiation, and an instance of an empty and raw USIT Module object.
-The purpose of this function is to configure this Module by creating and associating Variables, Actions, (sub-Modules), and configure them with the functions of the Device object.
+In this file, the user has to write a `configure` function that will be called after the instantiation of the driver, to model the device in USIT.
+This function has to take two arguments : a instance of the previous `Device` class just after its instantiation, and an instance of an empty and raw USIT Module object.
+The purpose of this function is to configure this Module by creating and associating `Variables`, `Actions`, `Modules`, and configure them with the functions of the `Device` object.

-Example of usit_config.py :
+Example of *usit_config.py* :
 ```python
 def configure(devDriver,devUsit):